open-mmlab/mmselfsup/docs/en/user_guides/classification.md

 # Classification

-In MMSelfSup, we provide many benchmarks, thus the models can be evaluated on different downstream tasks.
-Here are comprehensive tutorials and examples to explain how to run all benchmarks with MMSelfSup.

 - [Classification](#classification)
   - [VOC SVM / Low-shot SVM](#voc-svm--low-shot-svm)
   - [Linear Evaluation](#linear-evaluation)
   - [ImageNet Semi-Supervised Classification](#imagenet-semi-supervised-classification)
   - [ImageNet Nearest-Neighbor Classification](#imagenet-nearest-neighbor-classification)

+In MMSelfSup, we provide many benchmarks for classification, thus the models can be evaluated on different classification tasks.
+Here are comprehensive tutorials and examples to explain how to run all classification benchmarks with MMSelfSup.
-As for classification, we provide scripts in folder `tools/benchmarks/classification/`, which has 4 `.sh` files, 1 folder for VOC SVM related classification task and 1 folder for ImageNet nearest-neighbor classification task.
+We provide scripts in folder `tools/benchmarks/classification/`, which has 2 `.sh` files, 1 folder for VOC SVM related classification task and 1 folder for ImageNet nearest-neighbor classification task.

 ## VOC SVM / Low-shot SVM

 To run these benchmarks, you should first prepare your VOC datasets.
-Please refer to [prepare_data.md](https://github.com/open-mmlab/mmselfsup/blob/master/docs/en/prepare_data.md) for the details of data preparation.
+Please refer to [prepare_data.md](https://github.com/open-mmlab/mmselfsup/blob/dev-1.x/docs/en/user_guides/2_dataset_prepare.md) for the details of data preparation.

-To evaluate the pre-trained models, you can run command below.
+To evaluate the pre-trained models, you can run the command below.

 ```shell
 # distributed version